Sacraments

 Baptism is the basis of the whole Christian life.
 Through Baptism, we are freed from sin and reborn as sons and daughters of Christ.
 We become members of the Body of Christ, the Church, and are made sharers in her mission.

-Infant Baptisms are celebrated one Saturday per month at 11:30AM and also includes attending a Baptism prep course on a designated Saturday at 2:00PM.
+Infant Baptisms are celebrated the 4th Saturday of each month at 11:30AM and also includes attending a Baptism prep course.
 Arrangements can be made by contacting the Rectory.

 The role of Godparent is a serious one and being chosen is an honor.
 Godparents are supports for parents in modeling Christian living.
 At least one Godparents must be a confirmed, practicing Catholics.
 Church law requires that Godparents be at least 16 years of age and fully initiated (Baptism, Eucharist and Confirmation.)
 A letter from the Godparents' home parish is required.